ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/setup_sysbench.md

 You can now start Sysbench by running the script.

-Provide the IP address of the server system as the first argument and the mode as the second argument.
+Provide the IP address of the server system as the first argument and the mode as the second argument:

 ```
 ./run_sysbench.sh [MySQL-server-ip] [oltp_write_only | oltp_read_only]